-While other building games tend to stick very much to creating fortresses and other stationary objects, Scrap Mechanic encourages momentum with components that move.
-Even your static castle can come to life with elaborate unlocking mechanisms.
+What makes Scrap Mechanic different from other building games is how it encourages momentum with components that move.
+It sets it apart from most other games which tend to stick to creating fortresses and other stationary objects.
+Even your static castle can come to life with elaborate unlocking mechanisms in Scrap Mechanic.
 But it’s the cars, tanks, and hover machines that really demonstrate the depths of its potential.

 Making your way through the galaxy is familiar: trading with stations, fulfilling requests for goods and assistance, chasing down bounties.
 But this is all taking place in our own simulated galaxy, where everything is to scale.
-When you leave leave supercruise and are faced with a gargantuan glowing sun, it feels like you’re facing a real sun, something so massive that it’s almost inconceivable.
+When you leave supercruise and are faced with a gargantuan glowing sun, it feels like you’re facing a real sun, something so massive that it’s almost inconceivable.

 Kerbal Space Program